 He was posted to the 4th Reserve (Welsh) Battalion as a Private (Service Number: 6353).
 The on 13 February 1917 he was transferred to the Machine Gun Corps (Service Number: 86161), embarking for France as part of the British Expeditionary Forces on 11 April 1917, and joining the 97th Machine Gun Company on 18 April 1917 “in the field” as a Machine Gunner.

-On 1 November 1917 Ted was admitted to hospital in Manchester suffering from “shell shock with D. A. H?” – he was not discharged until 12 February 1918, then on 27 March 1918 he rejoined the 5th Battalion.
+On around 25 October 1917 Ted was admitted to the 139th Field Ambulance – at this time he had been in service 1 year and with the “field force” 5 months and he was attached to 16th Gun Company of the 97th.
+On 1 November 1917 he was admitted to hospital in Manchester suffering from “shell shock with D. A. H?” – he was not discharged until 12 February 1918, then on 27 March 1918 he rejoined the 5th Battalion.
 Indeed, he was deemed enough recovered to return to the front line in France on 16 May 1918, again joining the British Expeditionary Forces, this time with the 38th Battalion, with whom he remained until war’s end.
 In April 1919 Ted was transferred to the 46th Battalion, thence to the 6th Battalion in May 1919, during which time he was in the ‘Irish’ Theatre of War.
 He was finally discharged on 23 October 1919.

 For his services, Ted was awarded the Victory and British War medals, physically received in September 1922, at which time he was back living at 27 Merthyn Road, Abergavenny.